You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 When your turtle tank gets cloudy, it means that your water is unbalanced, however, depending on the circumstances, this could be due to different things.

-In this article, I’ll spell out the 2 likeliest scenarios:
+In this article, I’ll spell out the 2 most probable scenarios:

 - When your new water is cloudy.